 To apply, you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
 You must be in good academic standing and have a minimum cumulative GPA of 2.8.
+You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman, but you must have at least sophomore standing and have completed Spanish 301 by the time the program begins.

 The Murcia program is an academic year program only.